Write for Rights

 Your words have power

 Sometimes a letter can change someone’s life.
-That’s the premise of Write for Rights, Amnesty’s global letter-writing campaign.
-We’ve been doing it for 15 years and today, it’s the world’s biggest human rights event.
+That’s the premise of Write for Rights, Amnesty’s global letter-writing campaign and the world’s biggest human rights event.

 Your words make a difference